velveneer/SDI-Final/src/cloud-setup/docs/setup.md

 1. Visit [Hetzner Sign-Up](https://accounts.hetzner.com/signUp)

 2. Register using your HdM email address

-> [!IMPORTANT]
+!!!
+Important
-> It's crucial to use your HdM email to get educational benefits.
+    It's crucial to use your HdM email to get educational benefits.

 3. Enable Two-Factor Authentication (2FA) immediately

-> [!WARNING]
+!!!
+WARNING
-> Mandatory for security
+    Mandatory for security

 4. Confirm that you register an account in the appropiate Moodle course section.

-> [!NOTE]
+!!!NOTE
-> Hetzner may request identy verification, but no payment info is needed.
+    Hetzner may request identy verification, but no payment info is needed.
 If you get asked to put in payment options ignore and skip it.

 ## Project Access